Sunscreen Explained - Everything you need to know about skin's best friend

 What does SPF mean?

-The SPF on sunscreen bottles stands for Sun Protection Factor, and refers to how well the sunscreen protects against one type of UV radiation, called UVB (think B for burning).
+SPF stands for Sun Protection Factor, and is a measure of a sunscreen's ability to prevent one type of UV radiation, called UVB (think B for burning). from damaging the skin.
 UVB rays cause sunburn and several types of skin cancer.

 Another type of raditation, UVA radiation, penetrates deeper into the skin and can cause premature wrinkling, age spots and also heighten the risk of some skin cancers.